scott-eric-kaufman/the-whole-sek/content/the-valve/2007-01-30-observations-on-the-latest-modern-fiction-studies.md

 I’ve just finished a book chapter about nineteenth century novels published and reissued in illustrated editions.
 Sequential pictorial narrative was already pretty sophisticated (in the English literary context, anyway) by the 1840s.

-A few of the 1890s books I looked at were illustrated with pictures quite clearly derived from &amp; influenced by ukiyo-e, Bill.
+A few of the 1890s books I looked at were illustrated with pictures quite clearly derived from & influenced by ukiyo-e, Bill.

 By  on 02/01/07 at 05:57 AM | [Permanent link to this comment](http://www.thevalve.org/go/valve/article/observations_on_the_latest_modern_fiction_studies/#14257)
 []()